JasonAHardja/WebScraping/README.md

-apologies for some of the mistakes.
+I apologies for some of the mistakes.